Skip to main content

 Nutrition

 Your body has an internal clock that dramatically affects how it handles food.
-And let me tell you, that clock doesn't appreciate working the night shift.
+And let me tell you, that clock doesn't appreciate working overtime.
+Here's a quick breakdown:

 Daytime Digestion: A Well-Oiled Machine